 While the Honors Program provides Honors Opportunity Awards for current students, it does not offer scholarships for incoming students.
 If you are interested in receiving a scholarship as an incoming student, visit Financial Aid & Scholarships1 for more information.

 Yes.
 The Honors Program has students in all KU Schools and almost every academic department.
 Honors students are represented in every professional school (e.g. Engineering, Business, Architecture, Allied Health, Journalism, Education, Nursing, Pharmacy, Fine Arts, and Social Welfare).

 Honors students are not required to live in special housing, and students who plan to live on campus may choose from a variety of housing options.

 You may be able to take honors courses if you are not in the Honors Program, though you will need departmental or instructor permission to do so.
-If you want to take an Honors course, speak with the instructor of the course.
+If you want to take an honors course, speak with the instructor of the course.
 If the professor grants you permission, you will need to contact the department's scheduling officer to get a permission number for the course.
-English and Math honors placement is handled through those departments and depends on a student's ACT/SAT score and/or high school preparation.
+English and Math honors placement is handled through those departments and depends on a student's ACT/SAT sub score and/or high school preparation.

 Thank you for applying!
 For incoming first-year students, please allow up to 8 weeks for your Honors Program decision letter to arrive in the mail.